grapl-security/grapl/CONTRIBUTING.md

 development so we can make sure everyone is on the same page and avoid wasting time and effort.

-Pull requests should be made against the `staging` branch.
-We will deploy and test all changes in our staging environment before merging them into `master`.
+Pull requests should be made against the `main` branch.
+We will deploy and test all changes in our main environment before we cut a release-candidate branch from the `main` branch.

 #### Documentation